Meet Claire Fresher ’22, an OUR Peer Research Ambassador (PRA) majoring in Mechanical Engineering and minoring in Mathematics.

 Why did you get involved in research?

-What advice would you give to incoming first-year students?
+What advice would you give to new students?

 What do you enjoy the most about participating in research?